marzenakrp/nocha/README.md

 🧚‍♀️ **3.
 Why didn't you test more models?**

-We plan on adding more models and you can find the newest addition on our [website](https://novelchallenge.github.io/index.html).
+We plan on adding more models and you can find the newest additions on our [website](https://novelchallenge.github.io/index.html).
 If you are interested in seeing how your model performs on our data please let us know!
 API credits are certainly welcome!

 🦄 **4.
 Why don't you release your entire annotations?**